AYLIEN/datascience-project-quickstarter/README.md

-# Data Science Project Quick-Starter
+# Data Science Project Quickstarter

 This is an opinionated template for bootstrapping real-world datascience projects that are maintainable, deployable, and easy to understand.